 - Must be enrolled in at least 6 credit hours (5 credit hours as a graduate student)

 - Must complete Entrance Counseling and subsequent Counseling each year that you receive the grant

-- Sign a Teach Grant Agreement to Serve each year that you receive the grant
+- Sign a Teach Grant Agreement to Serve each year that grant is received

 - Must complete Exit Counseling at the time you become ineligible or complete your program